propublica/disbursements/staffers/README.md

-This directory scripts to compile House disbursments data, for a separate project, a [searchable directory of House staffers](http://staffers.sunlightfoundation.com/).
+This directory contains scripts to compile House disbursements data, for a separate project, a [searchable directory of House staffers](http://staffers.sunlightfoundation.com/).
 The code for that staff directory is separate, at [sunlightlabs/staffers](/sunlightlabs/staffers).

+Ruby 1.9 is required to run these scripts.

 This process produces 4 CSV files: `positions.csv`, `staffers.csv`, `offices.csv`, and `titles.csv`.